orbitalapi/helm/README.md

 #### Database credentials via a secret created by the chart
 The chart has the ability to create a secret for you to store the database credentials.
-The database credentials are needed for both the orbital and stream server services and so there is a new property that allows you to set it once, create 1 secret for the credentials and have both services use the same set of credentials.
 This secret will be injected into the `envFrom` section of both deployments.

 ```yaml
 orbital: